Pwnagotchi-Unofficial/Pwnagotchi.org/content/getting-started/encryption/_index.en.md

 This will create a new file `/cryptoconfig` where all encrypted files will be stored.
 The size of the file will be of 100MB.
 Increase `count=100` in case you want to encrypt directories that are bigger.

-#### 2. Make the container luks-ready
+#### 2. Make the container LUKS-ready

-Run the following command to setup luks inside the container:
+Run the following command to setup LUKS inside the container:

 ```sh
 cryptsetup luksFormat /cryptoconfig